Last updated: 11 Dec

-Usdaw maintains that unless vehicles are large enough to allow adequate social distancing, sharing of vehicles should cease and alternative measures should be followed as set out above.
+Usdaw maintains that unless vehicles are large enough to allow adequate social distancing, employers must do all they can to follow the guidance above and take all available measures possible in order to re-design the work.
 If you are concerned about being asked to share a vehicle please contact your rep or local official.

 Drivers across the sector have to make deliveries to a range of different locations which can present a number of hazards.
 Employers must be doing all they can to ensure your safety when making these deliveries and should be briefing you on any additional measures.
 There are also a number of steps you can take on a daily basis: